Interviews with Leopold Stokowski

 preference over the years to present a more exotic version of his biographical

 details, again exploited by his critics.

 The Stokowski Speaking Vocabulary

-In these interview, beyond the Stokowski mid-European accent, somewhat irritating to some
+In these interviews, beyond the Stokowski mid-European accent, somewhat

-listeners may be Stokowski's affectation of being a non-English speaking European
+irritating to some listeners may be Stokowski's affectation of being a

-use a foreign term, seemingly by accident, and then to catch himself and correct
+use a foreign term, seemingly by accident, and then seem to catch himself

 Similarly, he had the habit of referring to international cities by their foreign names

 ("Moskva" rather than Moscow, "Praha" instead of Prague), but with some